I will show you 2 approaches that will fix sampled data in your Google Analytics reports – also when you are using the free version of Analytics.

 Use partitions over time to avoid sampling

-Let’s say we want to look at a full year of reporting data and our api request is showing us that we have sampled data in the response the solution is to make more requests with smaller time periods and sum up all results in the end.
-In our example we would split the single request to 365 requests, one per day, and sum up the results.
+Let’s say we want to look at a full year of reporting data and our API request is showing us that we have sampled data in the response.
+The solution is to make more requests with smaller time periods and sum up all results in the end.
+In our example, we would split the single request to 365 requests, one per day, and sum up the results.
 Job done!

 Expert tip for the Google Analytics free version: daily loading strategy for accessing raw data in big query

-To get real raw data over all dimensions we have to use another tweak.
-We will split up the requests for all dimensions we need.
-For every request we have to add the clientID and a custom dimension filled with the timestamp of the hit.
-On those two keys we can join the different tables in big query and we have raw data for all dimensions.
+We have already learned that we get unsampled data when we use daily partitions.
+However, when using the API, we still have the limitation of getting only seven different dimensions per report.
+To get real raw data and total dimensions, we need to use another tweak.
+We split the requests for all the dimensions we need.
+For each query, we need to add the ClientID and a custom dimension with the timestamp of the hit.
+With these two keys, we can join the different tables in BigQuery and have raw data for all dimensions.
 Pretty cool, isn’t it?

-This approach is very good for power users with a lot of reportings over time and different dimensions.
+This approach isThis approach is good for power users with many reports over time and different dimensions.

 If you don’t have developer background and still want unsampled data without doing all the stuff manually, feel free to get in touch with us.

-- Always look at the “containsSampledData” field in the API Response if using the reporting API for fetching data.
+????
+Always look at the “containsSampledData” field in the API Response if using the reporting API for fetching data.